cumulous/web/README.md

 ## Setting up

+### Environment

+Please run `npm install` before doing anything else.
+You need to have at least [Node.js](https://nodejs.org) 6.9 with NPM 3.10 to achieve that.

+In addition, you need JRE 7 or later to generate API client (see below).

 ### API client

 Prior to building the app or running any tests, you need to configure the API client.